-Whether you work shipping into listing costs or add them separately at the end of the order, the end cost will be the same.
-So, why would you need to offer free shipping if as a result, listing prices appear higher on your site?
+You can incorporate shipping costs into the price of your item rather than adding them on at the end of the order.
+The end cost to the buyer is the same.
+So, why would you need to offer free shipping if your listing prices then appear higher?
 Won’t this make you look less competitive against other sellers?

 Customers now expect free shipping.

 Consumers have begun to expect free shipping to be available at many retail sites, whether it is a bonus for buying a certain number of items, or an automatic feature of the site.
 And even if they’re not fully expecting it, they actively seek free shipping offers when they search for sites to do their shopping.

 As free shipping grows in popularity, more and more e-merchants are simply including that cost in the product price.
 The trend began in the last decade with Amazon Prime customers, who enjoy free shipping as a perk of this buyer membership program.
 Then other sites such as Overstock began to experiment with the need to offer free shipping, often for a minimum order size or for certain higher-priced items.

 Through its Prime program, Amazon has set a new standard for treating fulfillment times and shipping costs.

 Adding the shipping cost makes buyers pause.

 Due to the raised expectations for free shipping, seeing a shipping cost at the end of the ordering process can be a negative surprise.
 Especially with discretionary and impulse purchases, this causes them to pause and think about whether they really need it that badly.
 And it sometimes leads to cart abandonment.